How to Pass Your Driving Test

 The perfect scenario is that you arrive between 10 and 20 minutes early.
 Any earlier than that and you risk getting bored and switching off.

 20 minutes will give you the right amount of time to go over anything that you have in mind.
 You can take a friend with you as well as the instructor, if you feel that will help ease your nerves.
 Everyone is different.
 Some wouldn’t like their friend to be there with them because it might put them off, while others appreciate friendly love and support.

 2. Study the Area Beforehand

 This is one tip I have personal experience with.
-When I took my first driving test, I got the grumpiest instructor at the whole test centre.
+When I took my first driving test, I got the grumpiest examiner at the whole test center.
 His name preceded him, such was his horrid reputation.
 Anyway, when I first got in the car, I went to drive out of the car park and shock horror.
 I panicked.
 The signs on both entrance and exit were so worn that you couldn’t make them out.
-Crikey, I didn’t even know which was the exit and which was the entry point.
+Crikey, I didn’t even know which way the exit and which was the entry.